apexfarm/ApexDatabaseContext/README.md

 | List<Database.UndeleteResult> getResultsForUndelete(Schema.SObjectType objectType) |
 | List<Database.EmptyRecycleBinResult> getResultsForEmptyRecycleBin(Schema.SObjectType objectType) |

+Use the following methods to get only the error results of a particular operation against an SObjectType
 | Methods                                                      |
 | ------------------------------------------------------------ |
 | List<Database.SaveResult> getErrorsForInsert(Schema.SObjectType objectType) |